Ricardomol/pazdera.github.io/_posts/2015-08-10-experience-vs-technology-driven-innovation.md

 There are two ways of building new products, whether it's an open source library, large SaaS platform, small Android app or the next iPhone.
-You can sit down and think about **the experience** the product should provide and then look for the ways of getting it, or you can **experiment** with the tools you already know and see what interesting comes up.
+You can sit down and think about the **experience** the product should provide and then look for the ways of getting it, or you can **experiment** with the technology you already have and see what interesting comes up.
 The approach you use will determine the results you'll be able to get.
-So which should you use?

 ## Experience-driven innovation